EnjoyLifeJG/portfolio/README.md

-# Employee Leave
+# Portfolio

-#### Portfolio link: lecodebyjean.github.io/portfolio
+#### Live link: lecodebyjean.github.io/portfolio

 ##### Description:
-📂This is my portfolio with coursework and projects <br>
+📂This is my student portfolio with coursework and projects <br>
 for the 🎓University of Essex <br>
 📜Postgraduate Diploma in Computer Science <br>